- Open the meeting with a leader-led prayer.

-Remind the group to review Tell, Teach and Train on their own.
-Knowing this information is the key to becoming an effective disciple maker.
+- Remind the group to review Tell, Teach, and Train on their own.
+Knowing this information is the key to becoming an effective disciple-maker.

-The second question is, “Will someone in the group teach us how to do the tool we just learned without looking at the book?”
-The rest of the group can help the one person posing as the teacher.
+- Review what you just practiced.
+Gather the group back together into one larger group and ask them two key questions.
+The first question is, "How did it go?"
+The second question is, "Will someone in the group tell us how to do the tool we just learned without looking at the book?"

-Offer a resource;The Heart Reader, by Terri Blackstock.
+- Offer a resource.
+The Heart Reader, by Terri Blackstock.
 Tell them each week you'll be offering a resource for those who want to go deeper and read on their own.
-This is not required reading and will not be discussed in the meetings.
+It is not required reading and will not be discussed in the meetings.